 Consider these unique features of equipment finance loans and leases.

-You don’t need to risk any personal assets to guarantee your loan.
-This is the most prominent feature of equipment finance loans: that the equipment for which you are making payments acts also as a collateral on your loan.
-This serves to decrease your stress and likewise, creates a high degree of security for the lender.
+You don't need to risk any personal assets to guarantee your loan.
+This is the most prominent feature of equipment finance loans: the equipment for which you are making payments also acts as collateral on your loan.
+This serves to decrease your stress and, likewise, creates a high degree of security for the lender.
 If you default on your loan payments, the lender may seize the purchased assets.
-For this reason, lenders often offer loans up to 80% of the equipment’s value.
+For this reason, lenders often offer business loans up to 80% of the equipment's value.
 Some lenders will even offer up to 100% the value of the equipment.

 The maturity date on a loan is the date the final loan payment is to be made.
 Equipment finance terms typically last anywhere from six months to five years.

 Interest rates can range anywhere from 5% to 30%.
 Lenders assess personal and business credit scores, the length of time in business, and the nature of the desired equipment to determine the interest rate on your loan.

 It may take several weeks or longer to receive funding from traditional equipment lenders like banks.
 If you would like your funds sooner, there are other options to consider.
 Application approval and subsequent funding are much quicker with online lenders.
 Funding can be received in as little as 24 hours.
 However, the precise funding time is partially dependent on the type of equipment you would like to have financed such as office equipment or medical equipment.
 For certain types of equipment, there may be additional administrative work to be done by the lender.

 Most businesses are able to qualify for equipment finance loans.
 Although all loans are subject to credit approval, a short length of time in business and poor credit scores won’t necessarily preclude you from obtaining funds.
 For this reason, equipment finance loans are a popular form of financing for start-ups and small businesses.